MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-set-up-customer-discount-groups.md

 You can define sales line discounts for a group of customers instead of applying them individually.

-**Customer Discount Groups** work similarly to [customer price groups](sales-how-to-set-up-customer-price-groups.md) but can be combined with Item Discount Groups to quickly apply discounts to a number of items for selected customers.
+**Customer Discount Groups** work similarly to [customer price groups](sales-how-to-set-up-customer-price-groups.md) but can be combined with Item Discount Groups to quickly set line discounts to a number of items for selected customers.

 ## Create sales line discounts for a customer group